 Every business selling goods or services needs to get paid.
 Invoice plays a crucial part in getting paid.

 As a result, thousands of business transactions are carried out every day and all the transactions require a record.
-An invoice is a document that maintains this essential record of transaction.
+An invoice is a document that maintains this essential record of the transaction.
 All these industries have different requirements when it comes to invoicing and so the type of invoices used depends on the type of business.

 Types of Invoices Quick List

 - Standard Invoice

 - Commercial Invoice

 - Utility Invoice